MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-mobile-app-ios-swift-prepare-tenant.md

 # Tutorial: Register and configure iOS (Swift) mobile app

 This tutorial series demonstrates how to build an iOS (Swift) mobile app that authenticates using an external tenant.
-You register an app within the customer's tenant, create an iOS (Swift) app, and you implement the sign-in and sign-out code to enable secure authentication.
+You register an app within the customer's tenant, create an iOS (Swift) app, and you implement the sign-in, sign-out and call a protected web API.

 In this tutorial, you'll;

 > [!div class="checklist"]
 >
-> - Register an iOS (Swift) mobile app in customers tenant.
+> - Register an application in customers tenant.
-> - Create a sign-in and sign-out user flow in customers tenant.
+> - Add a Platform redirect URL
-> - Associate your .NET MAUI mobile app with the user flow.
+> - Enable public client flow.
+> - Add delegated permission to Microsoft Graph

 ## Prerequisites